Welcome to part eleven in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 Once you’ve decided on a change – whether it is your way of being or doing – build a plan that minimizes the risk of failure, and increases the likelihood of success.
 Having a clear vision with flexible yet well thought out goals (change the strategy, not the vision), will help you build and maintain your motivation.

-Be on the lookout for Part 12 in this series, Tools for In-the-Moment.
+Here is the link to Part 12 in this series: Tools for In-the-Moment.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].